-A new undergraduate programme Climate and Earth System Science (DN038) started last year, and we will be teaching modules, Introduction to Meteorology and Climate and Foundations of Climate Science to First Year and Second Year students in that programme.
-This new programme will complement the Masters programme.
+A new undergraduate programme Climate and Earth System Science (DN038) started in 2007, and we will be teaching modules, Introduction to Meteorology and Climate and Foundations of Climate Science to First Year and Second Year students in that programme.
+The third year students in this programme will share some classes (although not modules) with you.

 Another area of collaboration with Met Éireann is the Community Climate Change Consortium for Ireland (the C4I Project), the aim of which is to model and predict climate change in Ireland.
-We have a programme for Ph.D. students, and we have four postgraduate students, Paul Nolan, Michael Clark, Colm Clancy and John Hanley.
+We have a programme for Ph.D. students, and we have four postgraduate students, Paul Nolan, Colm Clancy, John Hanley and Jen Courtney.
 We also have three Post-doctoral researchers, Shiyu Wang, Conor Sweeney and Nazario Tartaglione.
-It is planned to build up a cohesive programme of research in meteorology and climate modelling.
+We are continuing to develop a cohesive programme of research in meteorology and climate modelling.